acemod/ACE3/documentation/development/branching-and-release.md

 `Hotfixes` are fixes for critical bugs that prevent stable gameplay with the currently available version of ACE3.

 During this release process between the friday and tuesday, the day of release, work can continue on as normal on the `Master branch`.
-This includes new features, bug fixes that won't make it for release or other work`.
+This includes new features, bug fixes that won't make it for release or other work.
 These will not be merged into the `Release branch` until the next release cycle, normally 2 weeks later.

 ### 2.1 Branching